romanova404/webpack-studies/README.md

 # schoolrep
-training for yandex sprint 11
+training for yandex praktikum course, sprint 11.
+Nothing to see here, just trying out Webpack.